jrazi/ItB-final-project-winter-2023/tasks/introduction.md

 Throughout these tasks, you are encouraged to employ a variety of bioinformatics tools and approaches.
 The aim is to foster creativity, problem-solving skills, and the practical application of theoretical knowledge.

-### GitHub Workflow and Review Process

-Manage each task via GitHub for collaborative development and iterative learning.
-Early completion of tasks will be met with detailed feedback, providing opportunities for further improvement and learning.

 ## Grading and Bonus Structure

 ### Overview